PacificBiosciences/FALCON/docs/faq.rst

 Falcon, in its current form, is a “diploid or polyploid aware assembler”.
 I believe there is no fully specific definition what a “diploid or polyploid assembler” should deliver yet at the moment of this writing.
 From the point of the genome assembly research field, it is still quite new.
-There were a couple of paper published before for diploid assemblies.
+There were a couple of papers published before for diploid assemblies.
 However, the general strategy is the phasing adding reads on top on earlier assembly step.